AbbyHoyt/STEMpower-Hacks/README.md

 <br>

 **Images:**
-* Home page icon and country outlines designed with Canva.
+* Suffragist icons and country outlines designed with Canva.
 * The sites where we sourced the famous suffragist pictures are acknowledged and linked in captions beneath their respective images.

 <br>